STREGAsGate/GateEngine/README.md

 ```

 ### Resources
 GateEngine has a simple and intuitive resource loading and caching API.
 Resources can be constructed instantly and are non-blocking.
 The reference returned is a cache handle and creating multiple instance of the same resource will return the same cache handle.
-This allows you to not have to worry about managing your resources; you can simply create one whenever you need.
+So you don't need to worry about managing your resources; you can simply create them wherever you need.
 ```swift
 // Load geometry
 let geometry = Geometry(path: "model.obj")